Dialpad LogoDialpad Logo Icon

 (Plus, because Dialpad deals with the entire backend, you’ll never have to worry about unexpected hardware or maintenance costs.)

-You’ll need to decide whether yours is to be an on-site, remote, or hybrid contact center, and whether you’ll engage primarily in outbound or inbound calls, and the industry within which you’ll be working.
+You’ll need to decide whether yours is to be an on-site, remote, or hybrid contact centre, and whether you’ll engage primarily in outbound or inbound calls, and the industry within which you’ll be working.

 Locate yourself—onsite or remote?

-On-site contact center
+On-site contact centre

 However, there are downsides to choosing on-site deployment.
 It lacks the flexibility of remote working (something which more and more employees want), and it can often end up being more expensive (think rent, setup, maintenance).

-• Remote contact center
+Remote contact centre

 Call purpose on live calls